Want a cold email system that generates results like these?

 ICP Audit and Rebuild

-The single largest performance unlock in the campaign came from auditing the live lead list against the actual ICP and discovering that nearly three-quarters of contacts did not qualify.
-Rebuilding the list around U.S. manufacturers and e-commerce companies in the $20M to $500M revenue band, with finance-leader titles, gave the campaign a base of prospects who could realistically benefit from Source1's gain-share model.
-The ICP rebuild — not copy changes, not subject line testing — was the primary lever that drove the post-pivot performance improvement.
+The single largest performance unlock came from auditing the live lead list against the actual ICP and discovering that nearly three-quarters of contacts did not fit.
+Rebuilding the list around U.S. manufacturers and e-commerce companies in the $20M to $500M revenue band, with finance-leader titles and explicit exclusions, gave the campaign a base of prospects who could realistically benefit from Source1's gain-share model.
+Targeting was the leverage point — not copy.

-The path from launch to relaunch spanned approximately four months and involved multiple list rebuilds, copy revisions, and stakeholder check-ins.
-Source1's principals, Brian and Scott, remained engaged throughout the process — providing detailed feedback on which industries to remove (transportation, logistics, wellness, utilities), which revenue and employee bands to prioritize, and which company profiles mirrored their best existing customers.
+Brian and Scott stayed engaged through every list rebuild, providing detailed feedback on which industries to remove, which revenue and employee bands to favor, and which company profiles mirrored their best existing customers.
 That collaboration is what made the precision targeting defensible.
-The team was tuning to the client's real-world experience of which leads were actually good, not to demographic assumptions alone.
+The team was tuning to the client's real-world experience of which leads were good, not just to demographic assumptions.

 A Look-Alike Playbook for Continued Expansion

-Once the relaunch validated the model, the team built a repeatable look-alike expansion process: identify the firmographic profile of accounts that had already replied positively, then build precision-targeted micro-campaigns mirroring those profiles across decision-maker roles — CFO, COO, CEO.
-This approach converts an ad-hoc list-building exercise into a structured system that Source1 can continue running against new tranches of qualified look-alikes as its target market expands.
+Once the relaunch validated the model, the team built a repeatable look-alike expansion process: identify the firmographic profile of accounts that had already replied positively, then build precision-targeted micro-campaigns mirroring those profiles by decision-maker role — CFO, COO, and CEO.
+This converts an ad-hoc list-building exercise into a system Source1 can continue to run against new tranches of look-alikes as the market expands.

 Conclusion

-The Source1 Parcel campaign is a study in the value of disciplined iteration.
+The Source1 Parcel relaunch is a study in the value of disciplined iteration.
 The initial multi-angle, broad-list approach did not produce the results the team or the client hoped for.
-Rather than attribute underperformance to copy quality, deliverability issues, or market conditions, the team did the harder work: audited the list, killed the angles that were not converting, and rebuilt the targeting around the buyer who actually needed the product.
+Rather than attribute the shortfall to copy, deliverability, or market conditions, the team did the harder work: audited the list, killed the angles that were not converting, and rebuilt the targeting around the buyer who actually needed the product.

 Past results do not guarantee future results.
 Individual outcomes vary based on industry, offer, and implementation.